 A strong majority of Americans favor keeping abortion legal and oppose overturning Roe v.
-Wade, the Supreme Court decision that legalized abortion.
+Wade, the 1973 Supreme Court decision that legalized abortion.
 At the same time, Americans often hold conflicting feelings about abortion and struggle to resolve the conflict.
 When it comes to public policy, this means that while support for legality remains strong, it is often easy to get the public to favor restrictions on a woman's right to have an abortion, such as waiting periods, sonograms, burdensome rules for abortion clinics, parental consent laws, insurance bans, and more.

-The Public Leadership Institute commissioned Ann Selzer (who FiveThirtyEight called "the best pollster in politics") to conduct an in-depth nationwide poll on reproductive rights.
-That research found that three abortion rights narratives all work quite well.
+The Public Leadership Institute commissioned Ann Selzer to conduct an in-depth nationwide poll on reproductive rights.
+That research found that several abortion rights narratives work quite well, but especially this: